js1972/cap-real-world/README.md

 Note the `existing_destinations_policy: update` value.
 You could try changing this setting from `update` to `ignore` and indeed this stops the destination from being changed on each deployment.
 BUT - it seems the *bindings* are re-created every time anyway.
 So, there does not seem to be a way to get around this (having to continually run default-enc) right now.

-__You can of course minimise the need by only deploying the service that you have changed instead of the entire MTA each time.__

 # CAP